 3. Cosmos – The Generous Givers

-5. Four O’Clocks – The Night Shift Workers
+5. Night Shift Workers – Four O'Clocks

-These round, black seeds hiding inside papery husks are incredibly easy to spot and collect.
-Wait until the husks are completely dry and brown, then simply shake them into your palm.
-Four o’clock seeds are large, easy to handle, and have excellent germination rates even after several years.
+These round seeds are very easy to find and collect.
+All you need to do is wait until the husks have turned completely dry and brown, then you can just shake them into your hand, If you're seed collecting, four o'clock seeds are a great choice as they are large and easy to handle and have great germination rates even after a few years.

 Get our free Hummingbird Attraction Guide!
 Plus, we'll send you our best tips for attracting more birds to your yard.